20032025

 Gender within prison settings

-Throughout various studies, I have consistently worked on gender issues with masculinity, within prison being a recuring focus.
-I am one of the editors of leading books for Palgrave in this area, with a focus on prison masculinities, and have published on aspects of the experiences of transgender people in prison settings.
+Throughout various studies, Matthew has consistently worked on gender issues with masculinity, within prison being a recuring focus.
+Matthew is one of the editors of a number of books in this area, with a focus on prison masculinities, and has published on aspects of the experiences of transgender and gender diverse people in prison settings.

-This longstanding focus of my research relates to my having been visiting and doing research in Nepal for over twenty years.
+This longstanding focus of his research relates to Matthew having been visiting and doing research in Nepal for over twenty years.
 This theme is focused on longitudinal change within one village in far-west Nepal, the village was established when a group of former bonded labourers were freed from the Kamaiya system of bonded labour.

 Previous experience

-Alongside my experience within academia, I have also worked within the UK civil service and voluntary sectors.
-I previously worked at the Scottish Prison Service undertaking research often on gender issues in prison as well as facilitating staff development across a range of areas.
-Before that I was an Investigator Scientist within the Settings and Organisations Team at SPHSU, University of Glasgow undertaking postdoctoral research in Scottish prisons.
-Prior this I worked in public health programming and campaigns on a range of projects focusing on improving the health of men and boys.
+Alongside Matthew’s experience within academia, Matthew has also worked within the UK civil service and voluntary sectors.
+Matthew previously worked at the Scottish Prison Service undertaking research often on gender issues in prison as well as facilitating staff development across a range of areas.
+Before that Matthew was an Investigator Scientist within the Settings and Organisations Team at SPHSU, University of Glasgow undertaking postdoctoral research in Scottish prisons.
+Prior this Matthew worked in public health programming and campaigns on a range of projects focusing on improving the health of men and boys.

-I undertook a PhD at the University of East Anglia that analysed modern slavery through the theoretical lens of masculinity, this was published as a monograph for Routledge in 2019.
-Subsequent to my initial PhD fieldwork, I have been going to the same fieldsite in far-west Nepal for thirteen years, in order to analyse change longitudinally in a community of former bonded labourers.
+Matthew undertook a PhD at the University of East Anglia that analysed modern slavery through the theoretical lens of masculinity, this was published as a monograph for Routledge in 2019.
+Subsequent to initial PhD fieldwork, Matthew has been going to the same fieldsite in far-west Nepal for thirteen years, in order to analyse change longitudinally in a community of former bonded labourers.

 Teaching and educational leadership